slahrichi/near_field_emulator/README.md

 kubectl apply -f kube/kube_jobs/convlstm-training.yaml
 ```

-**Note:** Running these jobs requires access to specific Kubernetes namespaces and PVCs, as well as the private github repo hosting this code.
+**Note:** Running these jobs requires access to specific Kubernetes namespaces and PVCs, as well as the relevant private github repos.
 Instructions for setting up required permissions are detailed in
 the Prerequisites section above.